Fill out federal tax forms

 What are federal tax forms used for?

-Can I correct a mistake on a previously filed quarterly return?
+What should I do if I made a mistake on a previously filed employment tax return?

 How do I determine if a worker is an employee or an independent contractor?